-By the time of his death, Carnegie had mostly succeeded in giving away his fortune, and it soon became clear that he had allocated no permanent endowment to the various institutions he had created, including the natural history museum in Pittsburgh (Brinkman 2010:109).
-This meant that its previously luxurious financial circumstances were suddenly exchanged for relatively spartan ones, and the museum had to halt its ambitions to compete with better-funded institutions in New York and Chicago.
-Work at the Carnegie Quarry in Utah, which was far from exhausted, also had to be abandoned.
+By the time of his death, Carnegie had mostly succeeded in giving away his fortune, and it soon became clear that the museum’s previously luxurious financial circumstances were to be exchanged for relatively spartan ones.
+The continuing funding from Carnegie’s trust “certainly did not allow the natural history museum to keep up its competition with New York’s AMNH” (Nieuwland, 2019:250).
+As noted by Gangewere (2011:24), Carnegie’s gifts to his Institute and Library during the last 20 years of his life amounted to $11,729,470 (about $200,000,000 in current dollars); but in the 20 years after his death, only an additional $1.4 million (in the dollars of the time) was provided – at 12% as much – and relatively little of this would have gone to the Natural History Museum.
+While Holland had considered closing the Carnegie Quarry, near Vernal, as early as 1917 (Carpenter, 2018:13), the reduction in funding must have played some part in the eventual decision to abandon it in 1922.

 Around this time, the molds from which the casts had been made went into storage, and were not used again for forty years (Untermann 1959:364).
-However, of the ten casts that had been created from them, two still remained, though incomplete.
+However, of the ten casts that had been created from them, two still remained in Pittsburgh, though incomplete.

-In 1922 Holland retired from the museum, aged seventy-four, but his involvement with Diplodocus would require one last trip.
-Seemingly unaware of rising political tensions between the United States and Mexico, he supported a request for a Diplodocus cast from the Mexican ambassador in a letter to Carnegie’s widow Louise in 1927 (Rea 2001:204–207).
-She was persuaded to spend part of the money in the Diplodocus restoration fund on having the last two casts completed and gifting one of them to Mexico.
-On 6 April 1930, at the age of 81 (not 80 as stated by Nieuwland 2019:250), Holland arrived in Mexico City together with Coggeshall’s brother Louis, to set up his last Diplodocus.
-He was compelled to return home, frustrated, before the mount was completed (Rea 2001:209), and the task was finished by Louis Coggeshall, but there was no formal unveiling ceremony in Holland’s absence.
+In 1922 Holland retired from the museum, aged 74, but his involvement with Diplodocus would require one last trip.
+Seemingly unaware of rising political tensions between the United States and Mexico, he supported a request for a Diplodocus cast from the Mexican ambassador in a letter to Louise Carnegie in 1927 (Rea 2001:204–207).
+She was persuaded to spend part of the money in the Diplodocus restoration fund on having the last two casts completed and to gift one of them to Mexico.
+On 6 April 1930, at the age of 81 (not 80 as stated by Nieuwland 2019:250), Holland arrived in Mexico City together with Arthur Coggeshall’s brother Louis, to set up his last Diplodocus at the Universidad Nacional Autónoma de México, the oldest university in the Western Hemisphere.
+He was compelled to return home shortly before the mount was completed (Rea 2001:209), and the task was finished by Louis Coggeshall, but there was no formal unveiling ceremony in Holland’s absence.
 A year and a half later, Holland died of a stroke on 13 December 1932.